sharocko/help.codecademy.com/proposed/codebits/how-do-i-create-a-new-codebit.md

 2. Scroll down to the **Codebits you're building** section.
 3. Click on the **+ Create New** button.

-If you don't see the **Codebits you're building** section that means you haven't yet completed one of the Codebit projects from the [Learn](http://www.codecademy.com/learn) page.
+If you don't see the **Codebits you're building** section, that means you haven't yet completed one of the Codebit projects from the [Learn](http://www.codecademy.com/learn) page.